marodrig/messaging-service/README.md

 [https://pipenv.readthedocs.io/en/latest/](https://pipenv.readthedocs.io/en/latest/)

-#### Using pipenv to install Flask and other dependencies.
+#### Using pipenv to install Flask and other dependencies

-If you cloned the respository you should have a pipfile, this works similar to requirements.txt in pip.
+This repository includes a pipfile, we can use the pipfile similarly to a requirements.txt file in pip.
 We can simply type the following command in the command line to install our dependencies.

 > $ pipenv install

-#### Starting Flask app

 #### Security check with pipenv

 > pipenv check

 ## Usage

+You need to start the Flask app using the following command:

+> pipenv

 ## REST-API reference